seifedd/TodoApp/README.md

 # ➤ React Todo App

-This project was bootstrapped to learn React + Mobx.
-Also to demonstrate skills in mobx.
+This project was created to learn React + Mobx.
 Mobx is a state management library.
 That use actions (annotation) [check the docs](https://mobx.js.org/actions.html).
-I implemented a store TodoStore.js file where I store all the actions in that file.
+I implemented a store file where I store all the actions.
-The actions include addTodo. deleteTodo, checkTodo, doneTodo, cancelTodo, updateTodo, and clear Completed.
+The actions include addTodo. deleteTodo, checkTodo, doneTodo, cancelTodo, updateTodo, and clearCompleted.

-All the observable has been implemented as properties of the class TodoStore
+All the observable has been implemented as properties of the class `TodoStore` which stores all the observables and actions.

 ```js
   @observable todoInput = react.createRef();